mcc-us/bookkeeping/_pages/1-glossary.md

 46. *DEAR-CLIP*: Drawings + Expenses + Assets + Receivables = Capital + Liabilities + Income + Payables

 47. *Declining Book Value*: Each year's depreciation expense is calculated based on the asset's remaining book value at the beginning of that year, resulting in decreasing depreciation amounts over time.

+48. *Depreciable base*: The depreciable base is the total value of a fixed asset that can be depreciated over its useful life.

 48. *Depreciation*: The systematic allocation of an asset's cost over its useful life as an expense, **Spreads the cost of an asset over time**.